Seeing the schema: TypeDB's approach to graph visualization

 Exploration by semantic structure

 Graph visualization has two competing goals: show overall structure (what are the important concepts), and show local detail (what’s this specific entity connected to).
 Most tools pick one.
 Force-directed layouts show structure but become unreadable hairballs.
 Drill-down interfaces show detail but lose the big picture.
+Click any type to see its connections.

 Overview with connectivity sizing:

-Size nodes by their type’s connectivity across the entire dataset.
+One of the new views allows you to size nodes by their type’s connectivity across the entire dataset.
 High-connectivity relations become visually prominent – these are your domain’s structural hubs.
 In a social network schema, you might see following and friendship relations as large central nodes because thousands of instances connect through them.
+You can see at a glance which concepts structure your data.

 Local detail through click-to-explore: